elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/movement.md

 After we set our character in motion by pressing an arrow key on the keyboard, we want the character to stop moving when we release the key.
-To accomplish this, we'll need to update the `Keyboard` import statement at the top of our file to use the `ups` function:
+To accomplish this, we'll need to update the `Keyboard` import declaration at the top of our file to use the `ups` function:

 ```elm